Steven Pinker has spent decades writing against intellectual moods he thinks are both fashionable and wrong.

 It also clarifies something important about Pinker.

-He is not simply a cheerleader for modernity.
+He is far more than a cheerleader for modernity.
 He is a diagnostician of the ways modern minds still fail.
 His optimism about progress has never depended on the claim that people are naturally wise.
 Quite the opposite.
 He assumes human cognition is biased, anecdotal, tribal, and easily misled unless habits of evidence and abstraction are deliberately taught.

 That is why "reason" matters so much in his work.
 For Pinker, it is not a smug label for being correct.
 It is a difficult cultural technology.